2008 Toyota Camry XLE from North America - Comments

 14th Jan 2009, 12:54

-I think the Japanese import owners with many issues, short warranties have their hands full on here, let alone leaving the nest and moving over to the superior new domestic models.
+I think the Japanese import owners with many issues, short warranties, have their hands full on here, let alone leaving the nest and moving over to the superior new domestic models.

-The issues you read on here on domestics seem to be real old ones, likely used when they were first bought, and then buying real small vehicles with emphasis on gas afterwards.
+The issues you read on here on domestics seem to be real old ones, likely used when they were first bought, and then buying real small vehicles with an emphasis on gas afterwards.

 I like to read consumeraffairs.com with mechanical issues on newer imports.
 I see the cheap cars as basic appliances.